 - Errors at the levels of the ColdFusion application or the Tomcat server do not affect any other ColdFusion applications. - You can support multihomed servers, where a single web server supports multiple IP addresses or domain names, such as www.mycompany.com and services.anothercompany.com, each running from a separate web root.
-For more information, see Multihoming.
+For more information, see "Multihoming" on page 102.

-Installing and Using ColdFusion describes creating multiple server instances on a single computer.
+Note: Installing and Using ColdFusion describes creating multiple server instances on a single computer.
 To create multiple server instances on separate computers, each computer requires a separate license of ColdFusion Enterprise Edition.

 To achieve complete application isolation, you use web-server-specific functionality to create a separate website for each application.
 Web servers have different terminology for this concept.
-For example, in IIS, you define separate websites, while in Apache, you create multiple virtual hosts.
+For example, in IIS, you define separate websites (available in Windows server editions only) and in Apache, you create multiple virtual hosts.

-These instructions apply when running ColdFusion in the Enterprise multiple instance configuration.
-The principles apply also when running ColdFusion on other JEE application servers however, not all JEE application servers integrate with external web servers.
-For more information, see Multihoming.
+These instructions apply when running ColdFusion in the multiserver configuration.
+The principles apply when running ColdFusion on other J2EE application servers.
+However, not all J2EE application servers integrate with external web servers.
+For more information, see "Multihoming" on page 102.